 Niagara Falls, Ontario

 Whether you choose to view Niagara from the US or the Canadian side it is a spectacular sight.
-The Horseshoe falls on the Ontario side and offers observation towers, restaurants, souvenir shops, and casinos to entertain.
+The Horseshoe Falls on the Ontario side offers observation towers, restaurants, souvenir shops, and casinos to entertain.

 The capital of Canada is a relaxed easy-going city offering historical highlights like the Byward Market as well as open green spaces, parks, and waterways.